Objectives

 You should be able to see the entries from the master server.

-You can also run following query on master node shell to get replication nodes:
+You can also run the following query on the master node shell to get replication nodes:

 select client_addr, state, sent_lsn, write_lsn, flush_lsn, replay_lsn from pg_stat_replication;